 Putting It Together

-A reliable collection system looks like this: a personalized checklist, an organizer that adapts it, a secure portal for uploads, automated reminders that reference what's missing, and software that files and flags documents as they arrive.
+A reliable collection system looks like this: a personalized checklist, an organizer that adapts it, a secure portal for uploads, one-click reminders that reference what's missing, and software that helps you classify and flag documents as they arrive.
 None of these steps is complicated on its own — the win comes from having them work together so you're not the one holding it all in your head.

-FinishTax brings these pieces into one place: document requests, organizers, a branded client portal, automated reminders, and AI document classification.
+FinishTax brings these pieces into one place: document requests, organizers, a branded client portal, one-click reminders, and on-demand AI document classification.
 If document collection is the part of your season that always runs late, that's the part worth systematizing first.